 Howdy, Magooshers!
 Today we’re going to cover a very important topic: How to Improve Your ACT Score By 10 Points.
 According to Google, that exact phrase was one of the most common searches after the last ACT, so it’s near and dear to a lot of you!

 Start improving your ACT score today with Magoosh!

 The problem with answering this particular question, though, is that, no matter how strong your Google-Fu, you’ll never find the answer that way.
 Improving your ACT score largely depends on who you are.
 What are your strengths and weaknesses?
 What do you need to improve?
 Trying to improve your score by reviewing content when you’re having trouble with time management is, obviously, not going to help you.

 Generally speaking, these resources can’t hurt any student preparing for the ACT, so I’ll put them first.
-Read them, love them, and use them: Top Ten Ways to Prepare for the ACT Exam, 10 Tips for Smooth Sailing on ACT Test Day, and Free ACT Practice Materials.
+Read them, love them, and use them: Top Ten Ways to Prepare for the ACT Exam, 10 Tips for Smooth Sailing on ACT Test Day, and Free ACT Practice Test.